mitranim/wordplay/readme.md

 squadroff © LJ

-squadrone © LR
+squadrone © VA

 existence of "pedantry" implies existence of "manuantry" © LJ

-existence of "Illidan" implies existence of "Wellidan" © LR
+existence of "Illidan" implies existence of "Wellidan" © VA

 existence of "infantry" implies existence of "adultery" (when an army regimen visits a town) © M